ayushlohmod/100-days-of-code/log.md

 Almost Completed  my Portfolio but ther is a issue where i want to fech my github repostires thru GitHub REST API but for some reason it din't fetch the data it showing the error API rate limit exceeded i will try to solve it tomorrow

+### Day 050: july 1, 2023
+**Today's Progress**:
+Started a new project where i use 3d graphics modeling to showcase product